 You may have heard of puka shell necklaces, or maybe you own one, but you’ve never heard of a seashell called a “puka” (or sometimes “puca”).
 That is because the name “puka” is Hawaiian and means “hole” and was given to the bits of cone shells that had naturally occurring holes making them perfect for being strung on some sort of twine or string to become a necklace.

 As you may have guessed by now, human beings have perfected ways to imitate mother nature and make the “pukas” in bulk without having to be in the Hawaiian islands or go searching for these bits of shell.
-Lots of puka shell necklaces for sale are not made as they originally were, and many are probably not even made of real sea shells.
+Many of puka shell necklaces for sale are “fakes”.

 If you want to purchase a real puka shell necklace, do your homework and save your money.
 Real ones will carry a high price.